karinlah/inkPodcast/README.md

 # inkPodcast

 Hey!
 Welcome to INK github library!
-Glad you with us :)
+Glad you're with us :)

 SET UP - **let's be on the same page**